tyconsulting/blog.tyang.github.io/_posts/2018-11-19-configuring-azure-resources-diagnostic-log-settings-using-azure-policy.md

   - Azure Policy
   - Log Analytics
 ---
-In an Azure Policy definition, the “effect” section defines the behaviour of the policy if defined conditions are met.
-For example, the “Deny” effect will block the resource from being deployed in the first place, “Append” will add a set of properties to the resource you are deploying before being deployed by the ARM engine, and “DeployIfNotExists” deploys a resource if it does not already exist.
-In the old days, the biggest limitation I have faced was the use of “DeployIfNotExists” effect was only limited to built-in policies.
+In an Azure Policy definition, the "effect" section defines the behaviour of the policy if defined conditions are met.
+For example, the "Deny" effect will block the resource from being deployed in the first place, "Append" will add a set of properties to the resource you are deploying before being deployed by the ARM engine, and "DeployIfNotExists" deploys a resource if it does not already exist.
+In the old days, the biggest limitation I have faced was the use of "DeployIfNotExists" effect was only limited to built-in policies.
 In another word, If Microsoft hasn’t already created a policy for you, you can’t create one to suit your requirements.

-At the 2018 North America Ignite, the Azure Governance team has announced that the Azure Policy effect “DeployIfNotExists” became available for custom policy definitions.
+At the 2018 North America Ignite, the Azure Governance team has announced that the Azure Policy effect "DeployIfNotExists" became available for custom policy definitions.
 This is a very exciting news for me, I have been waiting for this day for a long time, and it would have made my life a lot easier if it was available sooner.

 A customer of mine had a requirement that all eligible resources should automatically forward all logs and metrics to an Azure Log Analytics workspace. i.e.